Optimizing Point-in-Polygon Queries in DuckDB

 SET enable_progress_bar = false;

-For datasets exceeding 10M rows, partition by spatial grid or materialize bounding box columns to align I/O patterns with columnar cache boundaries.
+For datasets beyond 10M rows, partition by a spatial grid or materialise the larger relation into a temp table so the index has a stable column to attach to and I/O aligns with columnar cache boundaries.

 Spatial Pre-Filtering & Index Materialization

 Create an R-tree index on the boundary table to enable index-assisted bounding-box filtering.
-Envelope columns are not required as a separate step — the R-tree index on the native GEOMETRY column handles MBR filtering automatically.
+A separate envelope column is not required: the R-tree on the native GEOMETRY column serves the minimum-bounding-rectangle (MBR) test directly.

 CREATE INDEX idx_boundaries_geom ON boundaries USING RTREE (geom);